gibbok/notes-next-js/nextjs-13.md

 https://nextjs.org/blog/layouts-rfc

+## layout
+A layout is UI that is shared between route segments in a subtree.
+Layouts do not affect URL paths and do not re-render (React state is preserved) when a user navigates between sibling segments.

+There are 2 types of layouts:

+Root layout: Applies to all routes
+Regular layout: Applies to specific routes

+Root Layout
+You can create a root layout that will apply to all routes of your application by adding a layout.js file inside the app folder.

 Notes:
 NextJs allow to have incremntal static generation ISR, this mean deploy only page changes without rebuild the complete website.